Endocrine Therapy Without Radiotherapy for Breast Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, you must be willing to take endocrine therapy for at least 5 years, which may affect your current medication plan.

-What evidence supports the effectiveness of endocrine therapy as a treatment for breast cancer?
+What evidence suggests that endocrine therapy alone might be an effective treatment for breast cancer?

 Who Is on the Research Team?